 Surfer beaches on Fuerteventura

-A mountain bike ride along the north coast leads us past all the popular surfer beaches on Fuerteventura, a walk along the protected Corralejo Dunes to the eastern beaches where the kite surfers congregate.
-The nearby island of Los Lobos is uninhabited, but a small ferryboat brings day tourists for hiking, surfing or lounging on the beach.
+A mountain bike ride along the north coast leads us past all the popular surfer beaches on Fuerteventura.
+A walk along the protected Corralejo Dunes to the eastern beaches brings us to a spot where the kite surfers congregate.
+The nearby island of Los Lobos is uninhabited, but a small ferryboat shuttles day tourists for hiking, surfing or lounging on the beach.
 We spend a whole very relaxing day walking all over the small island.